Bagpipes

-Bagpipes are a woodwind instrument using enclosed reeds fed from a constant reservoir of air in the form of a bag.
-The Great Highland bagpipes are well known, but people have played bagpipes for centuries throughout large parts of Europe, Northern Africa, Western Asia, around the Persian Gulf and northern parts of South Asia.
+The bagpipe is a woodwind instrument using enclosed reeds fed from a constant reservoir of air in the form of a bag.
+The Scottish Great Highland bagpipe is well known, but people have played bagpipes for centuries throughout large parts of Europe, North Africa, West Asia, around the Persian Gulf and northern parts of South Asia.

-The term bagpipe is equally correct in the singular or the plural, though pipers usually refer to the bagpipes as "the pipes", "a set of pipes" or "a stand of pipes".
+The term bagpipes is also used, though pipers usually refer to the bagpipes as "the pipes", "a set of pipes" or "a stand of pipes".

-Bagpipes are part of the aerophone group because to play the instrument you must blow air into it to produce a sound.
+Bagpipes are part of the aerophone group because to play the instrument, air must be blown into it to produce a sound.

 Construction

 A detail from the Cantigas de Santa Maria showing bagpipes with one chanter and a parallel drone (Spain, 13th century).

 On this Bulgarian gaida, the chanter is the short gray pipe at the top, while the drone is the long three-section pipe.

 A detail from a painting by Hieronymus Bosch showing two bagpipers (15th century).

 A set of bagpipes minimally consists of an air supply, a bag, a chanter, and usually at least one drone.
 Many bagpipes have more than one drone (and, sometimes, more than one chanter) in various combinations, held in place in stocks—sockets that fasten the various pipes to the bag.